Hyperbolicity and fundamental groups of complex quasi-projective varieties: Proof of

 Another example to consider is a curve $C$ of genus at least 2.
 There exists a Zariski dense representation $\varrho:\pi_1(C)\to G(\bC)$ where $G$ is some semisimple algebraic group over $\bC$.
 The representation $\varrho:\pi_1(C\times \bP^1)\to G(\bC)$ is Zariski dense but not big.
 It is clear that $C\times \bP^1$ is neither pseudo Brody hyperbolic nor of general type.
 Thus, the bigness condition in \cref{thm:20220819} is also essential. \end{rem}

 \begin{rem} Let us conclude this section with some remarks on the proof of \cref{main2}.
 When $X$ is projective, proving the bigness of $K_X$ in \cite{CCE15} is a rather challenging and intricate task.
 It relies on Eyssidieux's celebrated work \cite{Eys04} on the precise structure of the Shafarevich morphism for an absolute constructible subset in $M_B(\pi_1(X),G)$.
-Another crucial ingredient in their proof is the following deep result proven in \cite[Proposition 5.4.6]{Eys04} (see also the paragraph before \cite[Lemme 6.1]{CCE15}): \begin{enumerate}[label=($\spadesuit$),leftmargin=0.6cm] \item There exists a finite family of reductive representations into non-Archimedean local fields lying in the absolutely constructible subsets of the character varieties, such that the generic rank of spectral one-forms ${\eta_1,\ldots,\eta_m}$ induced by the harmonic mappings associated with all these representations is equal to the dimension of $\alpha(\xsp)$, where $\alpha:\xsp\to\cA$ is the partial-Albanese morphism defined in \cref{def:partial}. \end{enumerate} It should be noted that this result was claimed by Zuo for arbitrary reductive representations \cite{Zuo96}, which has not been proven to date.
+Another crucial ingredient in their proof is the following deep result proven in \cite[Proposition 5.4.6]{Eys04} (see also the paragraph before \cite[Lemme 6.1]{CCE15}): \begin{enumerate}[label=($\spadesuit$),leftmargin=0.6cm] \item There exists a finite family of reductive representations into non-Archimedean local fields lying in the absolutely constructible subsets of the character varieties, such that the generic rank of spectral one-forms ${\eta_1,\ldots,\eta_m}$ induced by the harmonic mappings associated with all these representations is equal to the dimension of $\alpha(\xsp)$, where $\alpha:\xsp\to\cA$ is the partial-Albanese morphism defined in \cref{def:partial}. \end{enumerate} It should be noted that a similar statement was claimed by Zuo in \cite[p.
+149]{Zuo96} for a \emph{single} Zariski dense and unbounded representation into almost algebraic group defined over a non-archimedean local field: \guillemotleft \emph{...Therefore, the complex differential of $u \pi$ gives rise to non-zero holomorphic 1-forms $\omega_1, \ldots, \omega_l$ on $X^s$.
+Since $\varrho$ is big, by the above factorization theorem the dimension of ${\rm Span}\left\langle\omega_1, \ldots, \omega_l\right\rangle$ in $\Omega_{X^s}^1$ at the generic point in $X^s$ is maximal, and is equal to $\operatorname{dim} X=: n$.}\guillemotright.
+It is noteworthy that this claim remains unproven to date.
 The proof of \Cref{Eys} in \cite{Eys04} uses a more elaborate version of Simpson's Lefschetz theorem for leaves defined by one-forms (see \cite[Proposition 5.1.7]{Eys04} and \cite{Sim93}).
 It was used in \cite{CCE15} to prove that $\kappa(\xsp)=\kappa(X)$ when $\kappa(X)=0$.